envision-projects/envision-projects.github.io/content/tutorials/solidworks-motion-study.md

 ## 2.3 Motors:

 Motors can be used to manipulate a component for a certain amount of time as defined by a mate.
-In this tutorial you will animate a rotation along an axis but be aware that you can also create a linear oscilation along an edge/axis as well.
+In this tutorial, you will animate a rotation along an axis but be aware that you can also create a linear oscillation along an edge/axis as well.

 ![](https://lh5.googleusercontent.com/1v3UvnLKZ7hRjImCkV2K9aIGsOop2dlVrM8lInRfpiVY1qhsjXyd7D55WZJyO0npdNo5Q9diIN7cLYHQ78zW_wZM9Rx7SHxNTRCMQZYOLxR3GoF8p1mMWKWq7Na3FBpjHFUA415WoJQF6zDILBu9aYU)

-***Note***: Create a new motion study quickly by right clicking your current “Motion Study” tab at the bottom of the screen and selecting “Create New Motion Study”
+***Note***: Create a new motion study quickly by right-clicking your current “Motion Study” tab at the bottom of the screen and selecting “Create New Motion Study”

-To create a Rotary Motor, first click on a circular edge to establish what direction and part that you want to move.
+To create a Rotary Motor first click on a circular edge to establish what direction and part you want to move.
 The assembly mates will update based on the properties of the motor.
 Ensure that the motor you create has a red arrow indicating the direction of the motor which can be changed.

 ![](https://lh4.googleusercontent.com/0Urck4MaqtIvoVk9xjUlIBaJd5HfT09HeXoOsgrfN90xvCFHrEPWn7MkGAswpz6O06svTSZIpdy6okrLv1_9mOHFr1dhZ6aquMX5fep1qIn9zpilC5k699uAUvDD-_nVb2c22q62I87Sbd9J-ICqrDY)